cmdelcarmen/binary_trees/README.md

 • What are the different traversal methods to go through a binary tree
 • What is a complete, a full, a perfect, a balanced binary tree

-Source for binary tree function: https://github.com/holbertonschool/0x1C.c.
+Source for binary tree printing function: https://github.com/holbertonschool/0x1C.c.

 Written by Caroline Del Carmen for Holberton School.